Woodbridge festival ADVANCE DISCOUNT tickets here

 of art & music

-Woodbridge Festival of ART & MUSIC is a community-run event that showcases ambitious, diverse and quality International line-ups, encouraging local talent and allowing emerging artists to share a platform with established national and international acts.
+Woodbridge Festival of ART & MUSIC is a community-run festival that showcases ambitious, diverse and quality International line-ups, encouraging diversity and local talent and allowing emerging artists to share a platform with established national and international acts.

 The festival is inclusive, accessible and sustainable, fun and alternative.
 It encourages creativity in the community and raises money for cultural education.
 We hold year round participatory cultural events and workshops and have supported equipment for six schools, music in health, music for the elderly and a choir for Alzheimer patients.
 We take environmental responsibilities seriously - avoiding using generators, operating a leave no trace policy, encouraging train travel for artists and audiences and having a dedicated EcoZone and educational activities at the festival.